ggdelamul/ggdelamul/README.md

 <h3 align="center">an apprentice developer from France</h3>

-- 🌱 I’m currently learn creative coding using Javascript.
+- 🌱 I’m currently learn creative coding using Javascript and C# basics

 - 📫 How to reach me **projeremylegendre@gmail.com**